linhhv-1996/New-website/content/english/blog/post-1 copy 17.md

 draft: false
 ---

-Customization page describes common Mainroad configuration parameters which can be specified via configuration file or via Front Matter section.
-That includes logo section tuning, adding a sidebar with widgets, adjusting highlight color, and more.
+Customization page describes common Mainroad configuration parameters which can be specified via configuration file.
+That includes logo section tuning, adding a sidebar with widgets and more.

 <!--more-->